Every SEO professional and website owner knows that technical SEO is one of the main pillars for increasing organic visibility.

 When a web page returns with 200 and 404 HTTP response codes together, it is known as Soft 404.

-This type of HTTP status confuses the search engine, as you’re confused now.
+This type of HTTP status code confuses the search engine, as you’re confused now.

 Search engines will harm your site’s crawling and indexing for such confusing web pages.